FSoaresDev/lucky-number/README.md

-* Do the withdrawl and test
+* Fee for the triggerer, on the trigger event!
 * User View keys to see bets
-* Fee for the triggerer